 Having lived in other countries and different parts of the US before settling in New York City, I know how much cultural norms can vary in terms of communication, ideas of success, “what is allowed,” and what we think we deserve.
 A “one size fits all” therapy model does not capture the nuances of every person.
-Therefore, I strive to offer services tailored to what clients individually need, where I respect their goals, their experiences, their values, and their strengths.
+Therefore, I strive to offer services tailored to what you need, where I respect your goals, your experiences, your values, and your strengths.

 Why did I Choose Psychology?

-I believe mental wellness is something that every person, community, and organization deserves.
-As a mental health professional, I strive to provide care that is respectful of my clients’ histories, experiences, and values.
+I believe mental wellness is something that every person, community, and organization can work towards.
+I wanted to learn flexible ways of providing care that are attentive to my clients’ histories, experiences, and values.